 Visit Cooperstown– The village of Cooperstown is home to the world famous Baseball Hall of Fame.
 Admission is around $20 for adults, $12 for seniors 65 and older, and just $7 for kids 7-12 years old.
 Cooperstown is also home to the Fenimore Art Museum, one of the nation’s premier art institutions, and The Farmers’ Museum, where you can experience life on the farm at Lippitt Farmstead.
 The area also features several local breweries and is located next to beautiful Otsego Lake.

-Whether you’re planning a family vacation to an exotic island (check out 5 Cheap International Vacation Spots here) or just looking to go on a fun family day trip, Mariner Finance can help fund your next adventure.
-We make loans for any reason, and will work with you to find a solution that best meets your budget and needs.
+Whether you’re planning a family vacation to an exotic island (check out 5 Cheap International Vacation Spots here) or just looking to go on a fun family day trip, Mariner Finance is here for your financing needs!
 Contact your local Mariner Finance branch to speak with a knowledgeable member of our staff and get the money you need today!